ess-dive-workspace/essdive-file-level-metadata/README.md

   * The original FLMD field names used both underscores and capitalizations and did not follow a specific naming convention.
 In v1.1.0, we have updated the formatting of field names to follow snake case guidelines, for example File_Name -> file_name; Column_or_Row_Name -> column_or_row_name.
 No spelling or underscore placement has been revised.
 Our goal is to increase consistency and harmonize across the reporting formats.
 While templates and instructions have been updated to reflect this convention change, the original capitalization will still be accepted as long as spelling and use of underscores is consistent.

 ## How to contribute
-This ESS-DIVE File Level Metadata reporting format is evolving and growing to meet the needs of the community.
+This ESS-DIVE File Level Metadata reporting format is evolving and growing to meet the needs of researchers.
 Feedback and new contributions are welcome.
-If you would like to suggest a change to the file level metadata reporting format please submit a [GitHub issue](https://github.com/ess-dive-community/essdive-file-level-metadata/issues/new/choose) using one of the templates we provide.
+If you would like to suggest a change to the file level metadata reporting format please submit a [GitHub issue](https://github.com/ess-dive-workspace/essdive-file-level-metadata/issues/new/choose) using one of the templates we provide.

 If you have any questions about this reporting format, you can also directly email ESS-DIVE support at ess-dive-support@lbl.gov.